tendermint/farming/x/farming/spec/01_concepts.md

 A private farming plan can be created with any account.

 - The account address of the plan creator account is used as the `TerminationAddress`.
-- To prevent from spamming attacks, the `PlanCreationFee` fee must be paid on plan creation.
+- To prevent spamming attacks, the `PlanCreationFee` fee must be paid on plan creation.

 ## Distribution Methods